What is the aim of this leaflet?

 What is capillaritis?

-Capillaritis, also known as pigmented purpura, is a skin condition in which red and brown dots and patches appear on the skin.
-It usually affects the lower legs and does not cause any symptoms.
-It is more commonly seen in adults though can affect children too.
+Capillaritis, also known as pigmented purpuric dermatosis, describes an uncommon skin condition where reddish-brown dots and patches appear on the skin.
+It often affects both the lower legs and does not cause any symptoms.
+It is not harmful or contagious.
+Capillaritis can affect anyone, including children.

-Initially flat, small red and brown dots develop on the skin.
-Over time these areas may join together to form a larger patch of colour change.
-Over weeks to months (rarely years) the areas will fade back to the colour of the surrounding skin.
+Initially flat, small red and brown dots develop on the skin, these are non-blanching (do not change colour when they are pressed with a glass).
+Over time, these areas may join together to form a larger patch of colour change.
+Over weeks to months (rarely years) the areas often fade back towards the colour of the surrounding skin.

 What causes capillaritis?